zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/setting-up-liferay-dxp/connecting-to-a-mail-server.md

 <!-- Let's provide some information here that can help someone who DOES NOT have this information or know where to start to find this information - some helpful information or links.
 For example: "To learn more about this topic see: x."
 Maybe can we create supplemental articles to this one that say explain how to use gmail as an SMTP server to send emails from Liferay (if this actually works) something more practical. https://portaldevelopment.wordpress.com/2008/06/16/sending-email-in-liferay-portal/ , https://www.siteground.com/kb/google_free_smtp_server/ , https://docs.bitnami.com/bch/apps/drupal/configuration/configure-smtp/ for reference. -->

+For more information, see [Read Gmail messages on other email clients using POP](https://support.google.com/mail/answer/7104828?hl=en) and [Check Gmail through other email platforms](https://support.google.com/mail/answer/7126229?hl=en).
+If using the [IMAP](https://support.google.com/mail/answer/7126229?hl=en) protocol for a category’s mailing list, make sure to [configure the IMAP inbox to delete messages](https://support.google.com/mail/answer/78892?hl=en) as they are pulled by the email client that sends messages to the users on the mailing list.
+Otherwise, each email message retained on the server is sent to the mailing list each time there's a new post or update in the category.

 ## Configuring DXP Built-in Mail Session

 The built-in mail session setup can be done using either of these methods: